 Offer Free Returns

-can offer free returns to your customers, but if this is out of your financial reach, try to make your returns process as simple as possible.
+Some distribution companies such as DPD can offer free returns to your customers, but if this is out of your financial reach, try to make your returns process as simple as possible.
 Make returns information visible on your site so that visitors can find it easily and suggest the easiest method for customers to return goods to you.